KnightBaron/KnightBaron.github.io/projects.md

 ### [PRAGMA Boot](https://github.com/pragmagrid/pragma_boot) _(2013-2014)_

 A program to instantiate VM in PRAGMA’s cloud.
-Responsible for OpenNebula plugin written in Ruby.
+Responsible for the OpenNebula plugin written in Ruby and the storage driver architecture including the drivers for HTTP, S3 and Amazon CloudFront, all written in Python.

 ### eCOStamp _(2013-2014)_